 “The Image of Melancholy”, one of the group’s first major recordings, was released on BIS and explores the use of melancholy in music throughout the centuries.
 In the same month that the album was released it featured as Recording of the Week on Danish Radio, going on to win the “International Recording of the Year” at the Danish P2 Prisen Award.

-On stage their collaborations have found them working with artists as diverse as choreographer Liam Scarlett on his ballet Vespertine and Norwegian jazz musician Jon Balke, whose Siwan project explores the links between North African Arabic, Andalusian and baroque music.
-Further concerts have included performances of the Malcom Bruno reconstruction of Bach’s St Markus Passion and a series of major opera productions, including a staged Messiah with Netia Jones at the Bergen International Festival and Handel’s Alcina for Den Norske Opera in Oslo.
+On stage, Barokksolistene’s collaborations have found them working with artists as diverse as choreographer Liam Scarlett on his ballet Vespertine and Norwegian jazz musician Jon Balke, whose Siwan project explores the links between North African Arabic, Andalusian and baroque music.
+Further concerts have included performances of the Malcom Bruno reconstruction of Bach’s St Mark Passion and a series of major opera productions, including a staged Messiah with Netia Jones for Bergen National Opera at the Bergen International Festival and Handel’s Alcina for Den Norske Opera in Oslo.
 In 2019 they returned there for a new production of Dido and Aeneas.
-Directed from the violin by Bjarte Eike the group appeared on stage as both actors and musicians.
+Directed from the violin by Bjarte Eike, the group appeared on stage as both actors and musicians.

-Their most recent project is a co-production with Haugesund Teater, Shakespeare’s A Midsummernight’s Dream, with the Alehouse Boys acting as the court orchestra and the elf pack.
-The production got rave reviews from the Norwegian media – NRK:s (The Norwegian National Radio) reviewer wrote: “Give Bjarte Eike the opportunity, and he’ll make life a song”.
+Also in 2019 Barokksolistene co-produced Shakespeare’s A Midsummernight’s Dream at Haugesund Teater, with the Alehouse Boys acting as the court orchestra and the elf pack.
+The production got rave reviews from the Norwegian media – NRK’s (Norwegian National Broadcasting) reviewer wrote: “Give Bjarte Eike the opportunity, and he’ll make life a song”.